Historic Range: $59.99-$154.95

 This low, approach-type hiking shoe with 5-10's proprietary…

-Source: received it as a sample, freebie, or prize (Red Rock Rendezvous (Mountain Gear))
+Source: received it as a sample, freebie, or prize (Mountain Gear's Red Rock Rendezvous outdoor climbing festival)

 This low, approach-type hiking shoe with 5-10's proprietary Stealth rubber sole performs very well for day hiking on and off trial and, especially, for rock scrambling and climbing approaches.
 It's very lightweight; has a more aggressive tread than the 5-10 Camp 4, but not the same stiffness.
 I use both models, but this has become my "go to" hiking shoe.